AGNICO/near-ncd-I-ft-ico-rs/README.md

 /**
  * Callback method for transfer_tokens cross contract call.
  *
- * If all 3 are successful, the buy_tokens method is called and Seller/Exchange contract(A) sends money for tokens to the FT ICO contract (B)
+ * If all 3 promise results are successful, the Seller/Exchange contract(A) sends money for transfered tokens to the FT ICO contract (B)
  * This method returns a reward/fee, which is transfered back from FT ICO contract (B) to the Seller/Exchange contract (A) as a profit.
  */
 pub fn buy_tokens(&mut self, ico_account_id: AccountId, amount: u128) -> u128